 Designer Sarees by famous Indian Fashion Designers are very popular not only in India but also in international markets.
-Such saris come in various color-shades, designs and mind blowing hand work like zari, mirror, stone, embroidery, zardosi, kundan etc. Ethnic element and the traditional touch to Indian costume is still very much alive even in the modern fashion era.
-Half-n-half and Lehenga saris have become very popular lately.
+Such saris come in various color shades, designs and mind blowing hand work like zari, mirror, stone, embroidery, zardosi, kundan etc. Lately, half-n-half and Lehenga saris have become very popular.
+Ethnic element and the traditional touch to Indian costume is still very much alive even in the modern fashion era.
 However, the conventional look of any garment will not change whatever the fashion may be.

-Indian designers are displaying much more novelty than before.
-The list of the most successful artists is not an easy one to make.
-Considering the current talent pool, it is probably at an all-time high.
-Until very recently, we had only a handful of them—we knew each of them by name.
+Indian designers are displaying much more novelty designer sarees than before.
+The list of the most successful designers is not an easy one to make.
+Considering the current talent pool, it is probably at an all time high.
+Until very recently, we had only a handful of them.
+We probably knew each of them by name.
 However, that’s not the case anymore.
 There are innumerable designers with incredible talent.
 List of few top Indian fashion designers include: Sabyasachi Mukherjee, Manish Malhotra, Anita Dongre, Neeta Lulla, Ritu Kumar, Rohit Bal, Anamika Khanna, Nishika Lulla, Tarun Tahiliani.

 Buying designer sarees should not be a challenge as most are influenced by their popular designers.
 However a working knowledge of Indian designers and their area of specialization are important while shopping for designer sarees.
-It’s fair to say that almost all Indian designers have their fair share of brilliant collections when it comes to ethnic wear but when it comes to sarees, few designers have truly created a name for themselves that sets them apart from the rest.
+It’s fair to say that almost all Indian designers have their fair share of brilliant collections.
+However, when it comes to ethnic wear sarees few designers have truly created a name for themselves that sets them apart from the rest.
 Designer sarees made of chiffon, georgette, viscose, jackquard, crepe, silk and velvet feature in a list of Bandhej, Mysore silk, Kasavu, Chanderi and many more.

 Sari plays an important role in Indian culture.
 In olden days Indian women were wearing saris only at home.
 Slowly it became an occasional wear, hence, it is still an integral part of their lifestyle.
-With more and more western influence sari took the center stage and it replaced dresses and skirts at large.
+With more and more western influence, sari took the center stage and it replaced dresses and skirts at large.
 Sari continues to grow in popularity due to the rich culture and fashion pundits.
-Indian fashion designers are known to create Bollywood-inspired attires worn by Deepika Padukone, Shraddha Kapoor, Priyanka, Sonakshi, Vidya Balan and many other Bolloywood actress.
+Indian fashion designers are known to create Bollywood inspired outfits.
+Popularly worn by Deepika Padukone, Shraddha Kapoor, Priyanka, Sonakshi, Vidya Balan and many other Bolloywood actress.

 Designer Sarees Trivia

+Indian fashion industry has evolved with spirit over time to keep in pace with the changing demands of people from all over the world.
+From the era of dominance of cotton and silk modern women are now opening up to flaunt designer sarees even as Indian bridal wedding dress.
 In year 2013 Cannes Film Festival celebrated 100 years of Indian Cinema, paying homage to the birth of Indian Cinema.
 The Festival also saw the beginning of a new breath of fashion forward styles from leading ladies of Bollywood.
-I can imagine glamor these ladies would have had to meticulously decide on which designer’s to wear on festival day.
+We can imagine glamor these ladies would have had to meticulously decide on which designer’s to wear on festival day.
 Designers must create new templates that suit their creativity instead of allowing the market to set the pace for them, says famous Indian Fashion Designer Sabyasachi Mukherjee.